Get your students ready for the AP® Spanish Language course & exam!

 - Embracing the Andalusian lifestyle with tapas dinners, Spanish movie nights, and afternoon free time spent exploring, relaxing, or taking a siesta!

-- Taking advantage of Sevilla’s abundant sunlight while kayaking down a river, bike riding through a scenic park, and playing sports with Spanish high school students.
+- Taking advantage of Sevilla’s abundant sunlight while kayaking down a river, bike riding through a scenic park, and playing sports with other Spanish or international high school students.

 Broadening Their Horizons: Weekend Excursions